pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

     returns the $node

 calls createPageLinks(),
-to create the html elements for a given number of page links takes a lengthOfArray, pageToShow and itemsPerPage
-    returns a ul html element, with a set of li elements each li element,
-        contains an anchor tag with a href link to each page
+ to create the html elements for a given number of page links takes a lengthOfArray, pageToShow and itemsPerPage returns a ul html element, with a set of li elements each li element, contains an anchor tag with a href link to each page

-adds an event listener for each page link... each event listener as a handler function that ...
-    removes the current page links
-      and their respective event listeners
+adds an event listener for each page link... each event listener as a handler function that ... removes the current page links, and their respective event listeners and calls the appendPageLinks() function, passing $node,
-    and calls the appendPageLinks() function, passing $node, setting pageToShow to the pageLink clicked on.. as well as the itemsPerPage
+    setting pageToShow to the pageLink clicked on.. as well as the itemsPerPage
     and whether or not $node is being filtered with search results

 # JS src code